KevinRaleie-dev/bursary-scraper/README.md

 <b>Update:</b>
 Converted the script into an API.
 Will be building a frontend to integrate with it.

+### New features ⚡️:
+- Try searching for "bursaries that are closing in September" 🤫

 ### Built with 🧑🏽‍💻:

 > Node.js, cheerio, axios, express, jest & supertest